July 16, 2013 ~ A Brief Look at 6 Different Approaches to Handicapping today’s U.S. Fleet

 ORR (Offshore Rating Rule)

-In 2004, both because of decline in ‘big boat’ fleet sizes and the also need for a measurement rule that was capable of rating a wider range of types, the Chicago Yacht Club, the Cruising Club of America, and the Transpacific Yacht Club collaborated to form the Offshore Racing Association (ORA).
-This organization is responsible for ORR and is convinced that a sophisticated (if not ‘simple’) VPP-driven handicapping system that is based on comprehensive physical measurement is the best way to reliably and accurately handicap a diverse fleet.
-The ORA believes this rule is the best way of scientifically handicapping the US offshore fleet.
+In 2004 the Chicago Yacht Club, the Cruising Club of America, and the Transpacific Yacht Club collaborated to form the Offshore Racing Association (ORA).
+This organization is responsible for ORR and is convinced that a sophisticated (if not ‘simple’) VPP-driven handicapping system that is based on comprehensive physical measurement of the boat is the best way to reliably and accurately handicap a diverse fleet.
+ORA believes this rule is the best way of scientifically handicapping the US offshore racing fleet.
 The ORR is used by sailors who want to be able to race boats of the type that they themselves prefer to sail, rather than a boat type that is favored by a rating rule.
 An ORR objective is not to favor any single design characteristic over another and changes to the rule are made as needed if trends indicate specific boat characteristics are being favored.
 The Offshore Rating Rule (ORR) was first used in 2006.

-ORR is maintained in an unpublished ‘black box’ form in an effort to reduce aggressive optimization by those seeking competitive advantage.
-ORR’s lineage goes all the way back to the Pratt Project VPP, developed at the Massachusetts Institute of Technology in the 1970’s, and it is a direct descendant of US Sailing’s ‘Americap’ Rule.
+The ORR is maintained as a “limited access rating system” in an effort to reduce aggressive optimization by those seeking competitive advantage.
+ORR’s lineage goes all the way back to the access Pratt Project VPP, developed at the Massachusetts Institute of Technology in the 1970’s, and it is a direct descendant of US Sailing’s ‘Americap’ Rule.
 ORR is under continual development by a US-based technical team, with changes to its VPP based both on hard science (e.g. test tank, wind tunnel, and CFD studies) and on informed observation of real world performance.
-ORR performance predictions are based on direct measurement of rig and sails, and integrated values for wetted area, stability, beam at the waterline, effective sailing length, and sailing displacement, all based on full hull and appendage shape definition.
-ORR is best known for its use in open water events such as the Newport Bermuda, Chicago/Mackinac and Transpac races; its popularity in windward/leeward and short course racing has seen growth.
-A recent count showed about 600 boats with active ORR certificates, all in the US.
-ORR is designed and managed to fairly rate a very wide range of ages, types etc. of well prepared, well-sailed boats.
+ORR performance predictions are based on direct measurement of rig and sails, and integrated values for wetted area, stability, beam at the waterline, effective sailing length, and sailing displacement, all data used is based on full hull and appendage shape definition.
+ORR is best known for its use in open water events such as the Newport Bermuda, Chicago Mackinac and Transpac races; its popularity in windward/leeward and short course racing has seen major growth.
+A recent count showed about 700 boats with active ORR certificates, all in North America.
+ORR is designed and managed by the ORA to fairly rate a very wide range of ages and types of well prepared, well-sailed boats from older designs to new high performance designs.

-ORR offers regional championships for the East Coast, Midwest and Southern California.
+ORR offers regional championships for the East Coast, Midwest, Northern and Southern California.

 PHRF (Performance Handicap Racing Fleet)